 Following the lessons learned from two editions of the online ptc the organizing EITEP Institute has developed a new online event concept offering extended knowledge transfer and networking features.

-The 5th Virtual Pipeline Summit (VPS 5) will provide a comprehensive overview and competitive technology showcase of a spectrum of problems and solutions related to the "Digital Transformation in the Pipeline Industry".
+The 6th Virtual Pipeline Summit (VPS 6) will provide a comprehensive overview and competitive technology showcase of a spectrum of problems and solutions related to the "Offshore Pipeline Technologies".

 The Virtual Pipeline Summit features the same essential success factors as a a face-to-face event.